Share via

 Safe hamstring stretches during early recovery help gradually restore flexibility without overstressing healing tissue.
 Examples include lying hamstring stretches with minimal tension and hamstring activation routines using low resistance.
 Avoid overstretching too soon, which may increase injury risk.

 Progressive strengthening focuses notably on eccentric exercises, those that lengthen the muscle under tension, shown to enhance muscle fiber length and reduce re-injury risk.
-The straight-leg deadlift and Nordic hamstring curl are key components of effective hamstring injury workout plans used by physical therapists.
+The straight-leg deadlift and nordic hamstring curl are key components of effective hamstring injury workout plans used by physical therapists.

 Lina, Physical Therapy